Holme Lacy St Cuthberts church

-The story of the historic church of St Cuthbert at Holme Lacy is really the story of two familes, the de Lacy's and the Scudamores.
+The story of the historic church of St Cuthbert at Holme Lacy is really the story of two families, the de Lacy's and the Scudamores.

-Holme Lacy is a beautifully peaceful church, in a secluded countryside setting, and is well worth a visit.
+St Cuthbert's Church in Holme Lacy is a beautifully peaceful historic building in a secluded countryside setting and is well worth a visit.

 Attraction Type: Historic Church

 Location: On a narrow minor road 1 1/4 from Holme Lacy village

 Website: Holme Lacy church

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest